Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 He didn’t sleep.
 Or maybe he did.
 He couldn’t tell, there was nothing to measure against, so that he would open his eyes and wonder if he’d dozed off or just blinked.
 He’d roll over, but there was nothing to guide his senses facing away from the wall either.

-For a time, he just… *was.* Neither living nor thinking, really.
+For a time, he just... *was.* Neither living nor thinking, really.
 Just there.
 Alone, unfeeling and uncaring.

 He jumped when the door opened; He hadn’t heard boots outside.
 Two Gao entered, giving him orders before he’d even finished looking their way.